codespeakers/trax/README.md

 Most common supervised learning models in Trax are running and should have clear code &mdash; if this is not the case, please [open an issue](https://github.com/google/trax/issues) or, even better, send along a pull request (see [our contribution doc](CONTRIBUTING.md)).
-In Trax we value documentation, examples and colabs so if you find any problems with those, please report it and contribute a solution.
+In Trax we value documentation, examples, and colabs so if you find any problems with those, please report it and contribute a solution.

 We are still improving a few smaller parts of [layers](https://github.com/google/trax/tree/master/trax/layers),